Though it’s known to many as the ‘whisky isle’, the people of Islay have far more diverse talents when it comes to producing local wares

 Down the road from Port Askaig, before you reach Bridgend, you’ll happen upon the Islay Woollen Mill, which also has global reach.
 The mill was first established in 1883, then reopened by Gordon and Sheila Covell, who have run it ever since.
 They produce quality woven fabrics, such as tweed and tartan, using two restored Dobcross looms dating from the 1920s.
 Their cloth designs have featured in huge blockbuster films such as Braveheart, Forrest Gump, Rob Roy and War Horse; products made up of these fabrics remain popular with tourists.

-Without the Hollywood hallmark, Rosemary’s pottery business relies on the support of locals as well as tourists, and this has been particularly true during the pandemic.
+Without the Hollywood hallmark, Rosemary’s pottery business relies on the support of locals as well as tourists, and this was particularly true during the pandemic.
 Luckily, Rosemary is proud to report that the encouragement, praise and positivity she receives from the islanders seems limitless.
 She receives many one-off commissions, and, in normal times, local guest accommodation use and display her pottery by way of free advertising.

 Likewise, Jane Taylor is a local artist and printmaker, who enjoys the tight-knit island community: “Islay is a friendly place to be.
 Whether you are on a bike or in a vehicle you will get the famous Islay hand wave or nod in acknowledgement of one person to another.”